![]() |

 Plan 2:

 It is possible to focus on one particular country or region, such as China, Japan, Korea, Philippines, Southeast Asia, or South Asia.
-The Asian studies undergraduate advisor will identify Asia-related courses in various disciplines and assist in planning schedules and preparing minor forms.
-Graduate StudyMaster’s DegreeThe master's program in Asian studies is designed primarily for students who wish to focus their studies on a particular geographical and cultural region of Asia.
-Such an approach entails interdisciplinary study.
-The MA in Asian studies is offered in Plan A (thesis) and Plan B (non-thesis).
-Although UH Manoa does not offer a PhD in Asian studies, Asia-focused PhD programs are available in anthropology, East Asian languages and literatures, economics, geography, history, linguistics, music, philosophy, political science, public health, sociology, theater, and tropical agriculture.
+The Asian Studies undergraduate advisor will identify Asia-related courses in various disciplines and assist in planning schedules and preparing minor forms.
+Graduate StudyMaster’s DegreeThe master’s program in Asian Studies is an interdisciplinary program designed for students who wish to deepen their understanding of a particular geographical and cultural region of Asia or the interactions between Asian regions.
+The MA in Asian Studies is offered as Plan A (thesis) or Plan B (non-thesis).
+Although UH Manoa does not offer a PhD in Asian Studies, Asia-focused PhD programs are available in anthropology, East Asian languages and literatures, economics, geography, history, linguistics, music, philosophy, political science, public health, sociology, theater, and tropical agriculture.
 Students who wish to pursue a doctoral degree in any of these fields should contact the appropriate department.
-Students without sufficient academic background in Asia-related course work may be required to take certain preparatory courses to make up this deficiency without credit toward the degree.
+A student’s academic program should concentrate on one of the following regions: China, Japan, Korea, the Philippines, South Asia, Southeast Asia, or Inter-Asia.
+Students without sufficient academic background in Asia-related course work (including the relevant language) may be required to take certain preparatory courses to make up this deficiency without credit toward the degree.
 Prospective students should note that the program requires successful completion of course work or demonstrable proficiency in an Asian language beyond the fourth-year level for students concentrating on Japan, at the fourth-year level for students concentrating on China or Korea, or the third-year level for students concentrating on the Philippines, South Asia, or Southeast Asia.
-Students enrolling from an Asian country may have the foreign language requirement waived if they plan to concentrate on their native country or region.
-If they elect to concentrate on a country other than their own, they must fulfill the language requirement as previously stated.
+Students who are fluent in an Asian language may, with proof of proficiency, have the foreign language requirement waived if they plan to concentrate either on that region or on Inter-Asia.
+If they elect to focus on a different region, they must fulfill the language requirement as stated above.
+If the foreign language requirement is waived, students must take 6 credits of other courses to fulfill the total number of credits required for the degree.
 Plan A (Thesis) RequirementsThe MA Plan A degree in Asian studies requires the following:

 Plan B (Non-thesis) RequirementsThe MA Plan B degree in Asian studies requires: